Cost and Financial Aid

 Scholarships and Financial Aid

 Students are often able to use financial aid to cover part of the cost of UWG tuition.
 A variety of scholarships are available from the Department of Foreign Languages and Literatures, the International Services and Programs Office, and other sources to cover program costs.
-Please email the directors, Dr. Jeffrey Zamostny (email@example.com) or Dr. Betsy Dahms (firstname.lastname@example.org), to be put on an email list to receive updates on scholarship opportunities and application procedures.
+Please email the directors, Dr. Betsy Dahms (firstname.lastname@example.org) or Dr. Gael Guzman-Medrano (email@example.com), to be put on an email list to receive updates on scholarship opportunities and application procedures.